Bassel-Sadek/MTC/HighwayNetworkCoding.md

 ### 3.2 Script "Network_Update_Modified.job"

 This script updates the project-specific highway network file with calculated attributes and writes out a new highway network file.
 The primary calculated attributes are capacity and free flow speed, but other attributes are set as well as shown in Table 6.
-The analyst is required to run this script after running the "<strong> [[#Create2040_Base][Create 2040_Base.job]]</strong>" script.
+The analyst is required to run this script after running the [Create 2040_Base.job](HighwayNetworkCoding#31-script-create-2040_basejob) script.
 Table 7 shows the input and output files of the script.

 *Table 6 Highway Network Calculated Link Attributes*